dummy-team/dummy/README.md

 # Usage

 ## CSS / SASS
+- `config`: Most of the website constantes, font, colors, gutter...
 - `layout`: The commun websites styles ( header/footer ) & template specific.
 - `modules`: The components which can be used in any context
 - `columns`: The grid system configuration